-Many dentist realize that trauma-related dental services can be billed to medical plans, most do not have medical coders in the office to understand the medical procedure codes or all the rules and regulations than change continually.
-Moreover, there are other dental services that can also be billed to medical.
-In order for a dental service to be considered for payment under a medical plan, the service must be a medically necessary procedure that is based upon a medical diagnosis with supporting documentation.
+Many dentists realize that trauma-related dental services are billable to medical plans, most dentists do not have medical coders in the office to understand the medical procedure codes or all the rules and regulations that change continually.
+Moreover, other dental services can also be billed to medical.
+For a dental service to be considered for payment under a medical plan, the service must be a medically necessary procedure that is based upon a medical diagnosis with supporting documentation

 There are many advantages to filing medically-related dental services with medical plans.
 Dental plans typically have yearly maximums that medical plans rarely have to comply with.
 When medical or trauma-related services are covered under both a dental and medical plan, the patient’s out of pocket expense is typically significantly reduced to a small co-insurance or standard co-pay.
 You will likely see an increase in revenue for those procedures that fall under the guidelines for filing medical, especially for patients who do not have a dental plan.
 Lastly, a willingness to file dental procedures that are medically-related will be seen as a value-added service by your patients.
 Make sure you list this benefit on your website so patients are aware of your willingness to help them receive the care they need without the financial burden.